- Must visit

 Discover the best of Nottingham — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Nottingham trip today.

-Tipping is modest.
-In restaurants, 10-12.5% is appreciated if service is good and no service charge is added.
-Pubs usually do not expect tips.
-Round up taxi fares.
+Tipping is optional.
+In restaurants, 10-12.5% is typical if service is good and not already added.
+Round up taxi fares; cafes usually do not require tips.

 Official public transport app

-East Midlands Airport, Nottingham -> Nottingham Station, Nottingham
+East Midlands Airport -> Nottingham Station

 Find answers to the most common questions about traveling from London to Nottingham by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Nottingham, this guide helps you travel smarter and with confidence.